 Home > 2015 ICD-10-CM Diagnosis Codes > Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified R00-R99 > General symptoms and signs R50-R69 > Fever of other and unknown origin R50-

-R50.9 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+R50.9 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A disorder characterized by elevation of the body's temperature above the upper limit of normal.

 A fever is a body temperature that is higher than normal.
 It is not an illness.
 It is part of your body's defense against infection.
 Most bacteria and viruses that cause infections do well at the body's normal temperature (98.6 f).
 A slight fever can make it harder for them to survive.
 Fever also activates your body's immune system.infections cause most fevers.
 There can be many other causes, including